laogao/akka-osgi/README.md

 2. Make sure you're using SBT v0.11.3 (required for the sbtosgi 0.3.0-SNAPSHOT dependency, as it's not cross-built).
 3. At the command line at the root of the project, type `sbt update compile osgi-bundle`

+Note: since sbtosgi 0.3.0 has been released, the build file has been updated accordingly.
+Also, for use with ServiceMix 4.4.2, which bundles Karaf 2.2.4, and support osgi.core 4.0.0, these version number is adjusted as well.

 ## Installing Karaf
 This information was shamelessly stolen from the sbtosgi-example project referenced above, though altered to reflect the runtime and requirements of this project.